A Poem for Tala

 Me and Lady Harbor let the tide slip away

-Revealing her hands entwined in my hands – intertwined in her
+Revealing her hands entwined in mine

 Safe and sound and sweet and soft beneath the whip of my flags three

-Hello Carolopolis, Carolina, My Country 'Tis of Thee
+Hello Carolopolis, Carolina, My Country 'tis of Thee

 Quiet under cover of yet another deep blue night